scratchfoundation/scratch-link/README.md

-# Codename: President Business

-This is a work-in-progress intended as a replacement for LLK/scratch-device-manager as a means to connect Scratch to external hardware devices.
+# Scratch Link

+Scratch Link is a helper application which allows Scratch 3.0 to communicate with hardware peripherals.
+Scratch Link replaces the Scratch Device Manager and Scratch Device Plug-in.

+## Using Scratch Link with Scratch

+Scratch Link is a work in progress and is not yet ready for most users.

-## Getting started
+## Development: Getting started

+### Documentation

+The general network protocol and all supported hardware protocols are documented in Markdown files in the `Documentation` subdirectory.

 ### macOS